mass1ve-err0r/HeadsInTheCloud/README.md

 > iOS Public & Private Headers | Python 3.6+ | Fast | Any SDK

 ## Introduction

+**PLEASE USE THE UPDATED VERSION!
+THIS IS NOW DEPRICATED.
+[CLICK HERE TO VIEW V2](https://github.com/mass1ve-err0r/HeadsInTheCloud2)**

 _Heads In The Cloud_ is a Flask-app to serve header files.

 This is reminiscent to Limneos' iOS Header service and serves as alternative to it.